 A path does not have to be one connected series of segments.
-It can contain more than one distinct and separate path components.
+It can contain more than one distinct and separate path component.
 Each shape in a shape layer is a path component, as described by the layer’s clipping path.

 Selecting a path component or path segment displays all of the anchor points on the selected portion, including any direction lines and direction points if the selected segment is curved.
 Direction handles appear as filled circles, selected anchor points as filled squares, and unselected anchor points as hollow squares.

 To select a path component (including a shape in a shape layer), select the Path Selection tool , and click anywhere inside the path component.
 If a path consists of several path components, only the path component under the pointer is selected.